 One of the best English managers under his tenure as the coach of the England national team, he has done a phenomenal job with the Three Lions.
 Unfortunately, he failed to break the curse of England winning a major trophy, despite reaching two consecutive European Championship finals in 2020 and 2024, and a 2018 World Cup semi-final.
 The best run for England after the 1960s.
 In terms of club coaching, he has managed 151 games for Middlesbrough.

 Gareth Southgate prioritised defensive stability while fostering a strong team culture.
 His emphasis on youth development and mental preparation revitalised England’s international standing.
-Despite his lack of recent club experience and no major trophies, he stands tall as best English managers currently.
-After losing the final of the 2024 European Championship, he stepped down from his post as England coach
+Despite his lack of recent club experience and no major trophies, he stands tall as one of the best English football managers currently.
+After losing the final of the 2024 European Championship, he stepped down from his post as England coach.

 Games Managed